 - Travel Insurance (Highly recommended)

-Montaña Machu Picchu – Machu Picchu Mountain is the highest mountain; climbing takes almost 3 hours, costing $75 per person.
+Machu Picchu Mountain is the highest mountain, and climbing it takes almost 3 hours.

 Day 1: Cusco – Km104 – Machu Picchu – Puente Ruinas

-Start your adventure in Cusco (4:00 am) or Ollantaytambo (5:30 am) and drive to the train station to board the first train to the Inca Trail; the train ride starts in Ollantaytambo and takes 1.5 hours until you arrive at Chachabamba, the beginning of the Inca Trail, also called Km 104.
+Start your adventure in Cusco (4:00 am) or Ollantaytambo (5:30 am) and drive to the train station to board the first train to the Inca Trail.
+The train ride starts in Ollantaytambo and takes 1.5 hours until you arrive at Chachabamba, the beginning of the Inca Trail, also called Km 104.
 Upon arrival, you must show the original passport to enter the Short Inca Trail.

-Breakfast will be served right at the beginning of the hike; your trekking chef will prepare it with fresh products.
+Breakfast will be served right at the beginning of the hike; your trekking chef will prepare it with fresh local products.
 Lunch will be served at Wiñaywayna, and dinner will be at the campsite.
 All meals are picnic-style with different options.

-First, you will visit the Chachabamba Inca site and start hiking the Short Inca Trail to Machu Picchu for about 6-7 hours.
+After breakfast, you will visit the Chachabamba Inca site and start hiking the Short Inca Trail to Machu Picchu for about 6-7 hours.
 Visit the Inca Trail’s most remarkable sites, such as Chachabamba, Wiñaywayna and enjoy the fantastic views and the variety of flora and fauna.
 You will arrive at Machu Picchu through the Sun Gate (Intipunku) and take the first glimpse of this stunning archeological site.
 After arriving at Machu Picchu in the afternoon, you will have the chance to see this place with fewer people when everybody is leaving, then take the bus to Puente Ruinas, where your chef and porters will be waiting for dinner and spend the night with our Glamping Experience.

-- Duration: 7 hours
+- Duration: 6-7 hours

-- Accommodation: Glamping Experience
+- Accommodation: Glamping

-- Considered: Moderate
+- Difficulty: Moderate

-Day 2: Explore Machupicchu (Lost City of the Incas)
+Day 2: Explore Machu Picchu (Lost City of the Incas)